 So what helps, when someone is struggling with deep depression?

 The knowledge that it doesn’t last.
 It’s temporary.
 Sure, it feels unending when you’re in it.
-It feels overwhelming, like a monster trying to consume you.
+It feels overwhelming, like a monster trying to consume you, wrapping you in darkness until you can see nothing else.

 But there is hope, Bridget, even in darkness.
 There is love, even in pain.
 And nothing in this life is permanent.